 Most of us refrain from stealing from a shop.
 Naturally, since the reader is a sensitive and intelligent person, this is because he has worked out that the consequences are harmful to the shopkeeper, and if his example were followed, to society in general [stage 5].
-But it is also because he would go to prison if he were caught [stage 1]; and also because authority is against it [stage 4]; and also because he would be ashamed of himself if his friends knew [stage 3], and also because he feels it just wouldn't be right [stage 6].
-And so on (Hall and David, p.103).
+But it is also because he would go to prison if they were caught [stage 1]; and also because authority is against it [stage 4]; and also because he would be ashamed of himself if his friends knew [stage 3], and also because he feels it just wouldn't be right [stage 6] And so on.xv